imbo/imbo/tests/behat/README.md

 Given I include an access token in the query string Given I include an access token in the query string for all requests Given :imagePath exists for user :user
-Given :imagePath exists for user :user with the following metadata:
+Given :imagePath exists for user :user with the following metadata: <PyStringNode>
 Given the client IP is :ip
 Given I specify :transformation as transformation Given I specify the following transformations: <PyStringNode>
-Given the pixel at coordinate :coordinates has an alpha of :alpha Given I prime the database with :fixture
+Given I prime the database with :fixture
 Given I authenticate using :method
 Given I use :publicKey and :privateKey for public and private keys